The tastiest olives are the ones you pickle yourself. Read on for ways of upgrading store bought olives too.

 The olives will lose their bright color as their bitterness leaches out.
 When the olives are uniformly darker, taste them to judge if they’re ready for brining.
 If they’re still bitter, soak them and change the water for another few days.

 Once the olives are ready, drain them and put them in a large bowl while washing out their jar.
 Make a brine.
-This is:
+This is 1/4 cup kosher salt to 4 cups fresh water.

 Replace the olives in the clean jar.
 Pour the brine over all.
 Add herbs and spices to taste.